andthenenteredalex/andthenenteredalex.github.io/_posts/2019-8-15-phishing-post.md

 # The attack

 ATTENTION: Be careful if you choose to open untrusted URLs, I am opening this in a safe lab and tested this out in a sandbox to see which processes spawned and what was dropped.
-I am not responsible if anyone chooses to follow along or open experiment with their own risky URLs.
+I am not responsible if anyone chooses to follow along or experiment with their own risky URLs.

 I opened a phishing URL I found and have a tool called Fiddler running in the background which is capturing the protocol information.